 As expected, Liverpool, West London and South East London all have high positive correlations – the highest being between South East London and West London, and a slightly lower (84-85%) correlation between London and Liverpool.
 So far, so good!

-So far, the research had shown that there’s a strong positive relationship between the values of real estate and some share prices, but that link doesn’t initially appear to explain changes in price.
+So far the research has shown that there’s a strong positive relationship between the values of real estate and some share prices, but that link doesn’t initially appear to explain the changes in price.

-After closer investigation though, it became apparent that to plot share prices against real estate values, the data set would have to be divided into pre- and post-2008 – the data skewed by the volatility caused by the ending of a boom and the start of a bust in 2007/08.
+After closer investigation it became apparent that to plot share prices against real estate values, the dataset would have to be divided into pre- and post-2008 – i.e.: the data skewed by the volatility caused by the ending of a boom and the start of a bust cycle in 2007/08.

 The graphs below show how the relationship between stock prices and £/sqft values held relatively consistent both pre- and post-2008.

-The past 114 months have shown a strong, positive, mean-reverting relationship between the development companies and the value of property.
+The past has shown a strong, positive, mean-reverting relationship between the development companies and the value of property.

 Each time the ratio of the share price relative to the value of property exceeds a certain upper or lower boundary, the market tries to return those values to a more ‘normal’ level.

-Looking at Barratt Developments and West London, for example, when the market went too far in either direction – as a result of share or property prices rising or falling too much (represented by the red circles) – the market would revert back towards the mean line (represented by the yellow circles) in the following month.
+Looking at Barratt Developments and West London, for example, when the market went too far in either direction, usually as a result of share or property prices rising or falling too much (represented by the red circles), the market would revert back towards the mean line (represented by the yellow circles) in the following month.